-Philosophy of art has been an interest of mine for quite some time.
+I’ve been interested in philosophy of art for quite some time.

-But philosophy of professional art is a topic I’ve only been exploring for the past several years.
+But I’ve only been exploring philosophy of professional art for the past several years.

 There is no objective “right” or “wrong” when it comes to art.